Contemplation (short story collection): "The Street Window"

 The original German title is "Das Gassenfenster".
-The story is also known as "The Window on the Street" The story is a two sentence long passage written by Kafka.
+The story is also known as "The Window on to the Street" The story is a two sentence long passage written by Kafka.
 The Narrator of this passage omnisciently takes perspective of life through a window overlooking our character's street.
 The character is a man who lives a life of solitude, but occasionally wants to have human interaction, and by looking out the window and seeing the people on the street, he fulfills his desire to have human interaction.
 In the second sentence of the passage, the Narrator discusses the times when the man does not want to look out the window, but the desire (“the horses”) then overwhelms him and in looking out the window, he attains the happiness he desired.
 The imagery of “horses ... drag[ing] ... him into the train or their wagons ... towards the harmony of man” show the break of our solitude character's life being ripped through the window he will never cross.